mxstbr/mxstbr.com/src/pages/thoughts/tailwind.md

 Tailwind.css (the atomic CSS framework) is simply a delivery mechanism for the system that allows developers to apply it to their UIs.
 However, we have learned over the past decade that [atomic CSS has downsides](https://jxnblk.com/blog/two-steps-forward/):

 - Users still have to add a separate setup for the [custom CSS they inevitably need](https://twitter.com/kentcdodds/status/1240868842361913347) (coined ["bailwind"](https://twitter.com/samselikoff/status/1251637275412357121)).
 You cannot get by on _just_ Tailwind.css in the real world.
-- More importantly, atomic CSS does not scale well.
+- More importantly, atomic CSS does not scale as well as it should.
 No tooling can extract the _per-page_ critical CSS, so developers are always shipping more CSS to the browser than necessary.
-The bigger and more dynamic the app, the worse this becomes.
+The bigger and more dynamic the app, the slower the performance.

 At the same time, it's undeniable that the developer experience of Tailwind.css is fantastic.
 It does require learning a custom vocabulary, but once you get used to it you feel like you are flying.